DadroitOrganization/JSONGeneratorExtension/README.md

 3. **Build and Run:** Build the project and launch VSCode in an extension development host by hitting `F5` or running `Run Extension` from the debug menu.

-For a comprehensive guide on how to use the JSON generator, visit [https://dadroit.com/blog/json-generator/](https://dadroit.com/blog/json-generator/).
+For a comprehensive guide on how to use the JSON generator, visit [https://dadroit.com/blog/json-generator/](https://dadroit.com/blog/json-generator).

+## Compatibility

+This extension is currently available for Windows operating systems only.
+Please check back for updates on compatibility with other platforms.

+## License

+The extension is licensed under the [Apache-2.0 license](https://github.com/DadroitOrganization/JSONGeneratorExtension/blob/main/LICENSE).

 ## Contributing

-We warmly welcome and value contributions from the community!
-If you have a template to share or want to improve the extension, here's how you can help:
+Your contributions are invaluable to making the Dadroit JSON Generator better!
+If you've crafted a useful template and wish to share it with the community:

-- Explore our [sample templates](https://github.com/DadroitOrganization/Generator/tree/main/Samples) and adhere to their structure and syntax when creating yours.
+- Visit our [GitHub Repository sample folder](https://github.com/DadroitOrganization/Generator/tree/main/Samples) to understand the structure and formatting of existing templates.
-- Submit a pull request with your valuable additions.
+- Feel free to submit a pull request with your added template, ensuring it adheres to the syntax found in the sample folder.

-## License

-The extension is under the [Apache-2.0 license](https://github.com/DadroitOrganization/JSONGeneratorExtension/blob/main/LICENSE).
+## Introducing the Capabilities of Dadroit JSON Generator

+For a better understanding of the core values and features of this extension, don't miss our introductory blog post: [https://dadroit.com/blog/json-generator-vscode-extension/](https://dadroit.com/blog/json-generator-vscode-extension/).

 ## Issues and Support

-Encounter an issue or need assistance?
-Please [create an issue on GitHub](https://github.com/DadroitOrganization/JSONGeneratorExtension/issues), and we'll be happy to help!
+For any questions, issues, or assistance, please [create an issue on GitHub](https://github.com/DadroitOrganization/JSONGeneratorExtension/issues).

-Thank you for exploring the Dadroit JSON Generator!
-Your feedback and contributions significantly shape this tool.
-Together, let's refine it further!
-Learn more in our blog post: [https://dadroit.com/blog/json-generator-vscode-extension/](https://dadroit.com/blog/json-generator-vscode-extension/).